wisdom2608/A-Julius/README.md

 ![PostgreSQL](https://img.shields.io/badge/-PostgreSQL-336791?style=flat&logo=postgresql&logoColor=white)

 ---

-🔧 **What I Work With**
+**What I Work With**

-	•	 **AWS (Amazon Web Services)**: A leading cloud platform offering a wide range of services like computing power, storage, networking, and databases for deploying and managing applications.
+•	 AWS (Amazon Web Services): A leading cloud platform offering a wide range of services like computing power, storage, networking, and databases for deploying and managing applications.

 •	 **Terraform**: Infrastructure as Code (IaC) tool used to provision and manage cloud infrastructure using configuration files.

 •	 **Ansible**: Automation tool for configuration management, application deployment, and task automation across systems.

 **Containers & Orchestration**

 •	 **Docker**: Containerization platform used to package applications and dependencies into lightweight, portable containers.

-	•	 Kubernetes: Container orchestration platform for automating deployment, scaling, and management of containerized applications.
+•	 **Kubernetes**: Container orchestration platform for automating deployment, scaling, and management of containerized applications.

 •	 **ArgoCD**: GitOps-based continuous delivery tool for Kubernetes that manages application deployment using Git repositories as the source of truth.

 **CI/CD & Automation**

-	•	 Jenkins: Open-source automation server used to build, test, and deploy software through continuous integration and delivery pipelines.
+•	 **Jenkins**: Open-source automation server used to build, test, and deploy software through continuous integration and delivery pipelines.

-  •	 **GitHub Actions**: CI/CD platform integrated with GitHub for automating workflows like testing, building, and deploying code directly from your repositories.
+•	 **GitHub Actions**: CI/CD platform integrated with GitHub for automating workflows like *testing*, *building*, and *deploying* code directly from your repositories.

-	•	 GitLab: A DevOps platform that combines source code management (SCM), CI/CD, and monitoring into a single application.
+•    **GitLab CICD**: CI/CD platform integrated with GitLab for automating workfloes like end-to-end CI/CD pipeline

 **Version Control & Collaboration**

-  •	 **GitHub**: Cloud-based platform for hosting Git repositories, collaboration, code review, and project management.
+•	 **GitHub**, and **GitLab**: Cloud-based platform for hosting Git repositories, collaboration, code review, and project management.

 **Monitoring & Observability**

-	•	 **Grafana**: Visualization and analytics tool for monitoring metrics from various data sources like Prometheus, InfluxDB, and Elasticsearch.
+•	 **Grafana**: Visualization and analytics tool for monitoring metrics from various data sources like *Prometheus*, *InfluxDB*, and *Elasticsearch*.

 •	 **Prometheus**: Monitoring and alerting toolkit, particularly well-suited for dynamic cloud environments and Kubernetes.

 •	 **SonarQube**: Tool for continuous inspection of code quality to detect bugs, vulnerabilities, and code smells in your codebase.

 •	 **Trivy**: Security scanner for containers, file systems, and Git repositories, detecting vulnerabilities, misconfigurations, and secrets.

 **Development Tools**

 •	 **Visual Studio Code**: Popular lightweight code editor with support for debugging, version control, and a wide variety of extensions.

 **Databases**

 •	 **MySQL**: Open-source relational database management system known for speed and reliability, widely used in web applications.

 •	 **PostgreSQL**: Advanced open-source relational database system known for robustness, extensibility, and compliance with SQL standards.

 ---

 📈 **GitHub Stats**